guptasu/contrib/README.md

-# Extensions
+# Contrib

 This repo exists as a place to put community contributions that build around the core Istio platform, but aren't directly part of Istio proper.
-This includes primarily various adapters that can extend Istio's functionality, along with translated documentation.
+This includes adapters that can extend Istio's functionality, tools, along with translated documentation.

 Please note the various LICENSE.md files throughout the repo, representing local licensing requirements.